List of Marvel Comics characters: C: Coldheart

 Coldheart is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Spider-Man #49 (August 1994) and was created by Howard Mackie and Tom Lyle.

 Kateri Deseronto was once a government agent with the codename Coldheart.
 After her son's death during a battle between the Hobgoblin and Spider-Man, she was deemed mentally unfit for field duty.
 Her clearance was revoked and she was forcibly retired.
 Breaking into the government agency she worked for, Coldheart steals her costume, then fights her way out.
 Later, she waits in the shadows, listening to a police radio that says Spider-Man is confronting the Hobgoblin, who is attempting to kidnap his own son.
 As Spider-Man swings into action, Coldheart freezes his webline, sending him crashing through a table.
 This gives Hobgoblin enough time to escape with his son, Jay.
-Coldheart rushes at Spider-Man, but Spidey easily evades her swords, and kicks her in the face, letting him catch up with the Hobgoblin.
-She fights Hobgoblin on the roof of the building, but the Hobgoblin, realizing he's losing, throws a pumpkin bomb on the roof, sending his son flying.
+Coldheart rushes at Spider-Man, but he easily evades her swords and kicks her in the face, letting him catch up with the Hobgoblin.
+She fights Hobgoblin on the roof of the building, but the Hobgoblin, realizing he is losing, throws a pumpkin bomb on the roof, sending his son flying.
 Spider-Man jumps after Jay, saving him, but when he looks up, Coldheart has a blade under his chin, freezing him.
 Jay begs her to leave Spider-Man alone, and Coldheart decides to pursue the Hobgoblin instead of killing Spider-Man.

-Sometime later, Coldheart was arrested and imprisoned in the Raft.
-Coldheart was apparently one of the many villains that escaped from the Raft prison when Electro caused a mass prison break.

-Hiding in Stamford, Connecticut with Cobalt Man, Nitro, and Speedfreek, she was eventually tracked down by the New Warriors.
-Seeing the need to neutralize the villains (and gain good footage for their reality show) the Warriors attacked.
-During the battle, Nitro explodes, decimating Stamford and killing over six hundred people.
+Hiding in Stamford, Connecticut with Cobalt Man, Nitro, and Speedfreek, Coldhearwas eventually tracked down by the New Warriors.
+Seeing the need to neutralize the villains and gain good footage for their reality show, the Warriors attacked.
+During the battle, Nitro explodes, decimating Stamford and killing over six hundred civilians.
 Of the villains, only Nitro survives.

 During the "Avengers: Standoff!" storyline, Coldheart appears alive as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.